tonybaltovski/husky-sphinx-tutorials/doc/DrivingHusky.rst

 .. note::

+    Additional configuration steps for Logitec F710

     The Logitech F710 controller uses a USB dongle for pairing.
 The robot should connect automatically to the controller when the dongle is inserted into a USB port and the controller is powered on.

+    If your robot uses a Logitech F710 you must set the ``HUSKY_LOGITECH`` environment variable to 1; otherwise a PS4 controller is assumed.
+See :doc:`Environment Variables <CustomizeHuskyConfig>` for more information.

 To pair the PS4 controller with the robot, run the ``sudo bluetoothctl`` command on the robot, put the controller in pairing mode by pressing and holding the Share and PS buttons, and enter the following sub-commands: